-This page explains how to change settings and/or update firmware for various Victron products which are connected to a Venus-device, for example the Color Control GX, via the command line, ie ssh.
+This page explains how to change settings and/or update firmware for various Victron products which are connected to a GX device, for example the Color Control GX, via the command line, ie ssh.

-For more software developer oriented command line tips & tricks, see here on the Venus wiki.
+For more software developer oriented command line tips & tricks, see the Venus OS commandline manual for software development on the Venus wiki.

 Note regarding support: this document is made available for convenience only.
 There is no support on this type of using our products.
 Using the command line is outside normal use;